humdrum-tools/humdrum-documentation/guide/ch19/index.md

 ------------------------------------

-The **-p** option for [**context**](/tool/context) allows the output data records to be \"pushed\" forward by a specified number of lines.
+The **-p** option for [**context**](/tool/context) allows the output data records to be "pushed" forward by a specified number of lines.
 Consider the normal operation of **context** as illustrated below.
 The left-hand spine represents the input and the right-hand spine represents the output where the option **-n 2** has been specified.\